Free Auto Insurance Comparison

 In 1908, Henry Ford introduced the Model T, which would revolutionize the automobile market in the U.S.

 Some governments introduced legislation that required proving financial responsibility as a prerequisite to vehicle registration.
-In 1925, Massachusetts made it compulsory for drivers to purchase liability insurance as a prerequisite for vehicle registration.
+In 1925, Massachusetts made it compulsory for drivers to purchase liability insurance as a prerequisite for vehicle registration, the first time car insurance became mandatory.

 In the same year, Connecticut also passed the first financial responsibility law for motorists.
 Under the new law, drivers that caused a collision must prove financial responsibility of at least $10,000 to satisfy any claim for damages.